-This post includes tips for parish catechetical leaders for communicating with families in simple but effective ways all year long: now, in the time of unprecedented social distancing, and in the coming weeks when we will once again be face to face.
-Some of these ideas will have to wait until that time, but some you can put into practice right away.
+This post includes tips for parish catechetical leaders for communicating with families in simple but effective ways all year long.
 You can also download a Family Communication Questionnaire to distribute to families to customize your communication approach and make your efforts count.

 Connection 1: Email